syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 <tr>
 <td>
 Cancel</td><td>
-Indicates whether action has to be canceled.</td></tr>
+Indicates whether action has to be canceled</td></tr>
 <tr>
 <td>
 CodeSnippet</td><td>
-Code snippet that is currently activated.</td></tr>
+Code snippet that is currently activated</td></tr>
 <tr>
 <td>
 NewSnippetMember</td><td>
-Snippet member that has to be highlighted.</td></tr>
+Snippet member that has to be highlighted</td></tr>
 <tr>
 <td>
 OldSnippetMember</td><td>
-Previously highlighted snippet member.</td></tr>
+Previously highlighted snippet member</td></tr>
 </table>

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 private void editControl1_NewSnippetMemberHighlighting(object sender, Syncfusion.Windows.Forms.Edit.NewSnippetMemberHighlightingEventArgs e)

 {

    // The below line will be displayed in the output window at runtime.

    Console.WriteLine(" NewSnippetMemberHighlighting event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 Private Sub editControl1_NewSnippetMemberHighlighting(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.NewSnippetMemberHighlightingEventArgs)

    ' The below line will be displayed in the output window at runtime.

    Console.WriteLine(" NewSnippetMemberHighlighting event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## ConfigurationChanged Event

-This event is fired on changing the configuration of the Edit Control.
-Configuration can be set for the Edit Control using the ApplyConfiguration method.
+This event is fired on changing the configuration of the EditControl.
+Configuration can be set for the EditControl by using the `ApplyConfiguration` method.

 The event handler receives an argument of type EventArgs.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 this.editControl1.ConfigurationChanged+=new EventHandler(editControl1_ConfigurationChanged);

 this.editControl1.ApplyConfiguration("XML");

 private void editControl1_ConfigurationChanged(object sender, EventArgs e)

 {

    this.editControl1.ApplyConfiguration("XML");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 AddHandler Me.editControl1.ConfigurationChanged, AddressOf editControl1_ConfigurationChanged

 Me.editControl1.ApplyConfiguration("XML")

 Private Sub editControl1_ConfigurationChanged(ByVal sender As Object, ByVal e As EventArgs)

    Console.WriteLine(" ConfigurationChanged event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## Collapse Events

 This section discusses the below given collapse events.

 ### CollapsedAll Event